 If the Approver selects the 'Approved' option, the indicator then displays to the right of the item and the 0 out of <n> Approvals message is incremented to show that the element has received one of the required Approvals.

 Right-click on the review topic or a reply, and select the 'Delete Selected' menu option.
 A prompt displays to confirm the deletion.
 Click on the .

 If you delete a review topic, all replies associated with that topic will be deleted as well.

-Select the 'Start > Collaborate > Reviews > All Reviews' ribbon option.
+Select the 'Start > Collaborate > Reviews > Manage Reviews' ribbon option.

-(Alternatively, click on the 'In Review' button across the top of the 'Review' panel in the Collaborate window and select the 'All Reviews' option.)
+(Alternatively, click on the 'In Review' button across the top of the 'Review' panel in the Collaborate window and select the 'Manage Reviews' option.)

 If you are already joined to a review, your active Review element is displayed in the list in bold.
 Otherwise, you can join a review by right-clicking on the Review element name and selecting the 'Join Review' option.
 Equally, you can leave your active review by right-clicking on it and selecting the 'Leave Review' option.

-For each Review element there is a 'Set' segment that identifies the elements to be reviewed as added to the Review diagram.
-Additionally, there is an 'Other' segment that identifies any review activity on the Review element itself, or on any other elements in the model that are added to the review but not included on the diagram.
+For each Review element there is at least one 'Set' segment, the first of which identifies the elements to be reviewed as added to the Review diagram.
+The second 'Set' segment identifies any review activity on the Review element itself, or on any other elements in the model that are added to the review but not included on the diagram.

 The columns of the display show a number of properties of each element in the review.

 These properties include the start and end dates of the review period, the number of topics posted for the element, the number of those topics open or awaiting review and the number closed, the number of topics and replies posted in the last three days, between three and fifteen days ago, and more than fifteen days ago.
 You can change the sequence of these columns if you prefer, by dragging the column headings across the heading band.